akshaygangadhar99/22122103-MDS273L-JAVA/README.md

 2. The names in the array should be UNIQUE; no duplicate entries are expected!
 3. Provide necessary validations that the user enters only valid names that are not going to be repeated.
 4. Removing a name should not create empty space inside the array!

+## Lab 3
+Create a java program that performs the following operation:
+The program should collect an integer array from the user.

+After the array is entered, you need to create a menu of items:
+1) Find the Mean Value
+2) Find the Median Value
+3) Find the Mode Value
+From the user-given array.

+### Note
+The program should have a minimum of 3 functions apart from the main function; each of the functions implements the Mean, Median, and Mode computation by accepting the array user has entered as a parameter and returning the value as a result.
+From the main method, you will display the result.